opendataformat/Specification/Profile/README.md

 # Introduction

-The External Open Data Format (External\_OpenDF) profile gives an overview of the metadata elements’ and attributes’ semantic definition and constraints.
+The Open Data Format (ODF) profile gives an overview of the metadata elements’ and attributes’ semantic definition and constraints.
 The documentation of the metadata specification is the basis for the internal programming work of the project.
 It is also necessary concerning interoperability.
 For example, external developers may want to adapt the metadata specification developed here for their projects.
 Besides the documentary function, a profile is a handy tool for validating a metadata file.
 Data producers can check upfront whether their data product will work with the technical solutions developed in this project.
-For example, if you create an XML metadata file in the External-OpenDF yourself, you can validate it.
+For example, if you create an XML metadata file in the ODF-specification yourself, you can validate it.
 For this purpose you can use the [XML profile](profile.xml) from this repository and upload it, together with your XML metadata file (e. g., from the [example](../example/metadata.xml) folder) to the website of the [CESSDA Metadata Validator](https://cmv.cessda.eu/#!validation).

-The metadata component of the External\_OpenDF follows the DDI-Codebook 2.5 schema.
+The metadata component of the Open Data Format follows the DDI-Codebook 2.5 schema.
 As mentioned on the [DDI Alliance website](https://ddialliance.org/learn/resources/ddi-profiles), “DDI is a very flexible and complex standard that may be used by various